newtnewtnewt/GDIOCSpider/README.md

 **GDIOCSpider** is an open-source, configurable, Python Incident Response (IR) and Security Research tool specifically catered around
-IOC extraction and identification in poor data context.
+IOC extraction and identification in GDrives with poor data context.
 Taken as an end-to-end application, this tool crawls through a provided GDrive, extracts IOCs from all files processed, and outputs found results into a CSV file for research, analysis, and identification.